peteroupc/peteroupc.github.io/random.md

 An application can **shuffle a list**&mdash;

-- by generating a random integer as low as 0 and as high as the number of permutations minus 1, and converting that integer to a permutation, or
+- by generating a random integer at least 0 and less than the number of permutations, and converting that integer to a permutation, or
 - by doing a [**Fisher&ndash;Yates shuffle**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) (which is unfortunately easy to mess up &mdash; see (Atwood)<sup>[**(13)**](#Note13)</sup> &mdash; and is implemented correctly in [**another document of mine**](https://peteroupc.github.io/randomfunc.html)).

-Either way, however, if a PRNG's period is less than the number of permutations, then there are **some permutations that PRNG can't choose** when it shuffles that list.
-(This is not the same as _generating_ all permutations of a list, which, for a sufficiently large list size, can't be done by any computer in a reasonable time.)
+Either way, however, if a PRNG's period is less than the number of permutations, then there are **some permutations that that PRNG can't choose** when it shuffles that list.
+(This is not the same as _generating_ all permutations of a list, which, for a list big enough, can't be done by any computer in a reasonable time.)

-To give all permutations a chance, an application needs to gather data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation) (randomness), where `B` is the number of bits needed to store `P`, where `P` is the number of permutations minus 1 (e.g., `B` is 226 bits for a 52-item list); see also (van Staveren 2000, "Lack of randomness")<sup>[**(14)**](#Note14)</sup>. (`B` can be calculated for different lists using the Python code found in the [**appendix**](#Suggested_Entropy_Size).)

-If an application will use PRNGs for shuffling, an application is encouraged to gather data with at least `B` bits of entropy, [**generate a seed**](#Seed_Generation) with that data, then pass the seed to a PRNG with state length `B` or greater.
-For general-purpose use (but not when information security is involved), an application can use the number 525 instead of `B` (and so assume that lists of up to 100 items will be shuffled).
-(Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list. `xoroshiro1024**` and `ranlux48` are two examples of PRNGs with state lengths of at least 525.)
+Where an application uses PRNGs for shuffling purposes, it is encouraged to&mdash;

+1. choose a PRNG with a state length `B` or greater, then
+2. gather data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation) (randomness), then
+3. [**generate a full-length seed**](#Seed_Generation) with the data gathered this way, then
+4. pass the seed to the chosen PRNG, then
+5. use the PRNG to do a Fisher&ndash;Yates shuffle.

+Here, `B` is usually the number of bits needed for the number of permutations minus 1 to be stored, and can be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(14)**](#Note14)</sup>.
+For example, `B` is 226 bits for a 52-item list.
+(However, if information security is not involved, an application can instead choose any number 256 or more for `B` and follow the steps above accordingly &mdash; for a list big enough, it's generally more important to have shuffles act random than to choose from among all permutations.)

-The PRNG chosen this way SHOULD meet at least the quality requirements of a statistical RNG implementation, SHOULD have the highest feasible period for its state length, and SHOULD be initialized with a full-length seed.
+The PRNG chosen this way SHOULD meet at least the quality requirements of a statistical RNG implementation and SHOULD have the highest feasible period for its state length.

 <a id=GPU_Programming_Environments></a>
 ### GPU Programming Environments